antkowiak/cpp_utils/README.md

 algorithm_rda.h - A collection of some useful algorithms.

+ansi_codes.h - Utility for printing ansi escape codes to the console.

 arbnumber.h - Utility for using and manipulating arbitrary precision floating point numbers.

 benchmark.h - Simple utility to benchmark how long a task takes to complete.
 Uses object lifetime.